CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Drill under a loot bug to make it flip upside down.
 Then it’ll scatter minerals downwards when it dies.
 Useful for golden loot bugs.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/t21335/tip_flip_golden_loot_bugs_upside_down_to_collect/)

-* [?]
-You can drill into the ground and ledge grab as you fall to try and cancel fall damage
+* You can drill into the ground and ledge grab as you fall to cancel fall damage.
+[Example](https://www.youtube.com/watch?v=qAj5yfhTAaU)

 * [?]
 You can ledge grab off EPC shots as host to cancel all fall damage